wso2/docs-mi/en/docs/reference/mediators/data-mapper-mediator.md

 </PurchaseOrder>
 ```

-The sample out put CSV is as follows.
+The sample output CSV is as follows.

 ``` text
 Name,Street,City,State,Zip,Country